|

 settings, like

-The Turf, hidden down alleyways, and
+The Turf Tavern, hidden down alleyways, and

 The Head